by Tracy Johnson

 For lucky people, it’s not about good luck or bad.
 It’s about the actions taken.

-The unlucky complain about Ryan Seacrest’s “lack of talent” without considering how hard he worked to become a success.
-Nah, couldn’t be effort or foul.
+Unlucky personalities complain about Ryan Seacrest’s “lack of talent” without considering how hard he worked to become a success.
+Nah, couldn’t be effort or talent.
 He was just lucky.